 With great speeds (using WireGuard), good leak protection settings, no logs, and safe, secure apps, Surfshark is a good option to consider.

-Torrenters may also find peace of mind knowing that Surfshark is not forced to comply with DMCA laws because they are based in The Netherlands.
+Torrenters may also find peace of mind knowing that Surfshark is not forced to comply with US DMCA laws.
 Therefore legal notices and copyright demands should not affect Surfshark users in any way.
 With copyright violations sometimes resulting in jail time, it’s good to use a safe and secure VPN at all times.

 Does Surfshark work in China?

 Surfshark has a built-in feature called NoBorders, which they developed to help users get around VPN blocks and restrictions.
 This will be useful in China.
 VPNs use different names for this feature, such as the Chameleon protocol with VyprVPN.

 The Surfshark NoBorders feature can be enabled directly in the app.
 This should allow you to use the VPN in areas where VPNs may be blocked, such as in China.

 With this feature built into the Surfshark apps, it is probably a good VPN for China if you need to get through the Great Firewall.

 Note: Surfshark also has a “Camouflage mode” feature that obfuscates VPN traffic.
 This feature is automatically activated when you use the OpenVPN protocol (UDP and TCP).
 While this is similar to the “NoBorders” feature, they are separate.

 Many people use VPNs to improve their experience for gaming — but there are many variables to consider.
 For a VPN to work well with gaming, it needs:

 1. Fast servers